linkerd/linkerd/linkerd/docs/protocol-h2.md

 `l5d-sample` | A client-specified trace sample rate override.

 <aside class="notice">
-If linkerd processes incoming requests for applications (i.e. in linker-to-linker configurations), applications do not need to provide special treatment for these headers since linkerd does <b>not</b>
+If Linkerd processes incoming requests for applications (i.e. in linker-to-linker configurations), applications do not need to provide special treatment for these headers since Linkerd does <b>not</b>
 forward these headers (and instead translates them into context headers).
 If applications receive traffic directly, they <b>should</b>
 forward these headers.